smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 SmartAnthill Mass-Market Device
 '''''''''''''''''''''''''''''''

 A diagram of a typical *SmartAnthill Mass Market Device* is also provided in the section :ref:`saoverdevices`.
-In addition to the components available on *SmartAnthill Hobbyist Device*, *SmartAnthill Mass-Market Device* additionally includes:
+In addition to the components available on *SmartAnthill Hobbyist Device*, *SmartAnthill Mass-Market Device* MAY additionally include:

-* **"Pairing" Interface** and **"Pairing" Module** responsible for handling "pairing" interface. "pairing" interface is used during "pairing" process as described below, and can be, for example, NFC or USB interface to handle USB stick.
+* an additional LED to support Single-LED Pairing.
+In practice, an existing LED MAY be re-used for this purpose.

 In addition, **Persistent Storage** on Mass-Market Devices stores *System-specific Data*. *System-specific Data* contains information such as bus-specific addresses and security keys; it is obtained during "pairing" process which is described below